opendocsg/opendoc-supreme-court-judgements/2018_SGHCF_21/report.md

 (c)     However, P was “still recovering neurologically and \[was\] expected to improve further over the next \[two\] years”.
 Further, P was “likely to regain mental capacity”.

-6       By a letter dated 18 March 2016, the respondent’s solicitors (who are also the solicitors for the respondent’s insurers) stated that their clients were an interested party in the Deputy Application and that they would attend a hearing of the same fixed for 22 March 2016.[\[note: 10\]](#Ftn_10)
+6       By a letter dated 18 March 2016, the respondent’s solicitors (who are also the solicitors for the respondent’s insurers) stated that their clients were an interested party in the Deputy Application and that they would attend a hearing of the same fixed for 22 March 2016.[^10]

-7       On 22 March 2016, the parties attended a Case Conference for the Deputy Application, where the respondent’s solicitors stated that the respondent intended to apply to be joined as a party to the Deputy Application.[\[note: 11\]](#Ftn_11)
+7       On 22 March 2016, the parties attended a Case Conference for the Deputy Application, where the respondent’s solicitors stated that the respondent intended to apply to be joined as a party to the Deputy Application.[^11]

 8       By a letter dated 22 March 2016, the appellants’ solicitors informed the respondent’s solicitors that they disagreed that the respondent and his insurer were interested parties in the Deputy Application, unless they conceded liability.
-Nonetheless, for the purposes of resolving the issue of P’s capacity, the appellants’ solicitors were “prepared to take the Court’s suggestion and advise \[P\] to attend a medical re-examination conducted by \[the respondent’s\] expert to determine whether \[P\] lacks mental capacity”.[\[note: 12\]](#Ftn_12)
+Nonetheless, for the purposes of resolving the issue of P’s capacity, the appellants’ solicitors were “prepared to take the Court’s suggestion and advise \[P\] to attend a medical re-examination conducted by \[the respondent’s\] expert to determine whether \[P\] lacks mental capacity”.[^12]

 9       In reply, the respondent’s solicitors reiterated in a letter dated 25 March 2016 that their clients were interested parties in the Deputy Application.
-They added they were prepared to arrange for P to be re-examined by their clients’ doctors, but that an application for the respondent to be joined as a party to the Deputy Application was “unavoidable” since “either party \[would\] be instructed to challenge the outcome of the medical re-examination irrespective of the results”.[\[note: 13\]](#Ftn_13)
+They added they were prepared to arrange for P to be re-examined by their clients’ doctors, but that an application for the respondent to be joined as a party to the Deputy Application was “unavoidable” since “either party \[would\] be instructed to challenge the outcome of the medical re-examination irrespective of the results”.[^13]

-10     On 25 April 2016, the respondent applied to be joined as a party to and be heard in the Deputy Application (“the Joinder Application”).[\[note: 14\]](#Ftn_14) In an affidavit supporting the Joinder Application, his then solicitor stated the following:[\[note: 15\]](#Ftn_15)
+10     On 25 April 2016, the respondent applied to be joined as a party to and be heard in the Deputy Application (“the Joinder Application”).[^14] In an affidavit supporting the Joinder Application, his then solicitor stated the following:[^15]

 (a)     There was evidence from surveillance carried out on P that raised issues regarding the extent of his incapacity.
-In this regard, the affidavit enclosed a report dated 27 October 2015 (“the 1st PI Report”) by AJAX Investigation & Security Services Pte Ltd (“AJAX”) detailing surveillance carried out on P from September to October 2015,[\[note: 16\]](#Ftn_16) which was carried out on the instructions of the respondent’s insurers.[\[note: 17\]](#Ftn_17) According to the report, P was able to ambulate without aid, had a good range of movement in respect of his neck, could bend his back and sit without difficulty and could climb and descend stairs with assistance.
-He was also observed to have been carrying out daily activities accompanied by his family members.[\[note: 18\]](#Ftn_18)
+In this regard, the affidavit enclosed a report dated 27 October 2015 (“the 1st PI Report”) by AJAX Investigation & Security Services Pte Ltd (“AJAX”) detailing surveillance carried out on P from September to October 2015,[^16] which was carried out on the instructions of the respondent’s insurers.[^17] According to the report, P was able to ambulate without aid, had a good range of movement in respect of his neck, could bend his back and sit without difficulty and could climb and descend stairs with assistance.
+He was also observed to have been carrying out daily activities accompanied by his family members.[^18]

 (b)     If the respondent was not joined as a party to the Deputy Application, he would not be able to adduce evidence that might assist the court in “clarifying the issue of P’s mental incapacity”.
 In those circumstances, if the court granted the Deputy Application, the respondent would be prejudiced in any subsequent legal action by P or his deputies against him (because the fact that deputies were appointed for P would be evidence of the severity of the injuries suffered by him).

 (c)     If the respondent was joined as a party, he had no objections to his involvement being limited to the issue of P’s mental incapacity.

 11     The second appellant filed an affidavit dated 13 May 2016 in reply to the Joinder Application.
-In brief, she averred that there was no basis for the respondent to be joined to the Deputy Application and stated the following:[\[note: 19\]](#Ftn_19)
+In brief, she averred that there was no basis for the respondent to be joined to the Deputy Application and stated the following:[^19]

 (a)     Granting the Deputy Application would not prejudice the respondent or his insurers because they would be able to contest the issue of P’s capacity in the civil suit which P intended to commence against the respondent (“the Civil Suit”).